Nava Sudasana

 Nava sudasana is a village in Satlasana Taluka, Mehsana district in the Indian state of Gujarat, India.
-The population of village is around 6500.
+The population of village is around 6,500.
 The Aravalli Range passes through the Nava Sudasana.
 The village recently built a temple of their Kuldevi (Ancestry Goddess) Harsiddhi Mataji.

 History

-Before India gained independence from Britain, Sudasana (village near Nava Sudasana) was a small place ruled by Barad Rajput (a branch of Parmar Rajput).
+Before India gained independence from Britain, Sudasana (a village near Nava Sudasana) was a small place ruled by Barad Rajput (a branch of Parmar Rajput).

 History of rulers

-Here is the history of the rulers of Sudasana (genealogy wise):
+Here is the history of the rulers of Sudasana (genealogy-wise):